 Students Exempted from Matriculation Requirements

-Though all students are given the opportunity to participate in Student Success and Support Program Services, the College has elected to exempt certain students from participation in orientation, assessment, counseling/advising, and student educational plan (SEP) development.
-Students satisfying any of the following criteria may be exempted from portions of, or all, Student Success and Support Program services:
+Though all students are given the opportunity to participate in Student Success and Support Program Services, the College has elected to exempt certain students from participation in orientation, assessment, counseling/advising and student educational plan development.
+Students satisfying any of the following criteria may be exempted from portions of or all Student Success and Support Program services:

 - Students who have completed Student Success and Support Program services at another community college within the previous 365 days;

-- Students enrolling at the college solely to take a course that is legally mandated for employment as defined in Title 5, Section 55000, or necessary in response to a significant change in industry or licensure standards;
+- Students enrolling at the college solely to take a course that is legally mandated for employment as defined in section 55000 or necessary in response to a significant change in industry or licensure standards;

-- Students who have enrolled at the college as a special admit student pursuant to Education Code 760001;
+- Students who have enrolled at the college as a special admit student pursuant to Education Code section 76001.

 - Students who have successfully completed (minimum grade “C”) college level coursework in English, math or reading or have completed a course placement assessment at another California Community College, within the past three (3) years, may be exempt from assessment services.